Our Team

 Cell: 250-202-7229

-Monica was born and raised in Campbell River.
-She has family connections in the Kitasoo, Lax Kw’alaams, and Squamish Nations.
-Growing up and being a permanent ward of the ministry came with its own challenges.
-She has fought to keep the teachings of her elders alive.
-She is honoured to be a mother and will continue to carry on traditions as much as possible.
+I was born and raised in Campbell River.
+My family roots connect me to the Kitasoo, Lax Kw’alaams, and Squamish Nations.
+Growing up as a permanent ward of the ministry came with its own set of challenges, but I’ve fought to keep the teachings of my Elders alive throughout my journey.
+I’m honoured to be a mother and will continue to carry on traditions as much as I can.
+I’m so very grateful to love, guide, and walk beside my four remarkable daughters and one beautiful granddaughter.

 Cultural Connections Worker